codeselfstudy/codeselfstudy_news/README.md

 This app loads certain forum posts in a Hacker News like format.

+## Notes

+- The design should look neat, but be very minimalistic.
+No animation or fancy things.
+- Eventually, we'll server-render it or add a dynamic backend.
+- Please format the code with Prettier.js.
+The general convention here is 4-space indentation and double-quotes.
+- To get involved with development, talk to an organizer at a meetup.
+This project is beginner-friendly.
+- Use React hooks instead of class-based components.

 ## Default README Text

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).